Kevin BinkoApril 16, 2025

 In this article, we’ll cover why it’s important to have a corporate alumni program, how to get started, and what tools you can use to ensure a smooth implementation with meaningful results.

-What is a corporate alumni network?
+What is a Corporate Alumni Network?

 A corporate alumni network is comprised of former employees who actively maintain a connection with an organization and former colleagues after their employment ends.